qodeinvestments/Swan-Documentation/Database Maintenance/Daily Updation/README.md

 7. This will start the process.

 ## Process
-The daily updation is divided into four parts namely uploading raw GDFL file on database, stock options updation , index options updation and equity updation.
-Before starting this process make sure that you have updated the corporate action sheets till the current date.
-We have "AllAdjustments.csv" file for split and bonus and "RightIssue.xlsx" file for right issue adjustments.
-These files are stored at this location "C:\Data\CsvFiles\" on the EC2 instance.

 ### Uploading raw GDFL file on database
 1. [Final.py](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Database%20Maintenance/Daily%20Updation/Codes/Final.py) code will download the zip file from the dropbox folder and unzip it.